![]() |

 LES 1900s (photo: Jewish Museum) |

-Lower East Side Visitors Center (54 Orchard St., Tel: 212-226-9010; lowereastside.org) - Stop in to pick up a map with gallery listings and find out more about the LES neighborhood, home to immigrants from all over the world for generations.
+New York City's Lower East Side neighborhood has long been home to generations of immigrants from all over the world.
 Now, trendy boutiques and art galleries are popping up amongst the discount shops and ethnic restaurants, adding to the ambience.

 Westwood Gallery NYC